 - Many women have found useful a sarong, which is usable in various ways.

-- travel alarm clock to get you up on time, so as not to hold up the group (with a fresh or extra battery) In the past, we've had members get themselves into trouble when they depended on a cell phone or a music device; cell phones might be out of service areas, and anything needing regular recharging is less dependable than cheap, dedicated alarm clock.
+- travel alarm clock to get you up on time, so as not to hold up the group (with a fresh or extra battery) In the past, we've had members get themselves into trouble when they depended on a cell phone or a music device; cell phones might be out of service areas, and anything needing regular recharging is less dependable than a cheap, dedicated alarm clock.
 (See the link to the NPR report below about the dangers of bringing cell phones abroad--even just to use as alarm clocks--without clarifying some issues with your service provider prior to departure.)

 - a few large (2-gallon works best), zippered, plastic bags, for those times when you may have damp swimsuits or laundry that nonetheless need to be packed in a suitcase when we leave one hotel for another